-Eligible transit passengers and cruise travellers are also required to apply for a Transit NZeTA, although they will not be charged the associated Tourism Levy.
+Eligible transit passengers and cruise travellers are required to apply for a Transit NZeTA, although they will not be charged the associated Tourism Levy.

 The New Zealand eTA for Singapore is valid for 2 years or until the traveller’s passport expiry date, depending on which comes first.
-It supports multiple entries and allows visitors to travel and stay within New Zealand for a maximum period of 90 days per trip.
+It supports multiple entries and allows visitors to travel and stay in New Zealand for a maximum period of 90 days per trip.

 Airline and cruise ship crews also need to hold an eTA.
-Singaporean if crew members are visiting New Zealand, then they will have to apply for a tourist eTA NZ and pay for the IVL.
+However, if crew members are visiting New Zealand, then they will have to apply for a tourist eTA NZ and pay for the IVL.

 Do Singaporean citizens need a visa waiver for New Zealand?